teaching-on-testbeds/re_warm_start_nn/markdown/02-Claims.md

 ::: {.cell .markdown}
-## Primary Claims:
+# Primary Claims:
 The original paper makes several claims that can be classified as either quantitative or qualitative.
-Read the following claims carefully to be able to conduct the right experiment.
+Read the following claims carefully to be able to understand the corresponding experiment.

 ***
 :::